-Award Lectures The British Science Association has been rewarding promising early career scientists for over 20 years, many of whom are now successful science communicators.
+Award Lectures We are no longer accepting applications for the 2023 Award Lectureships.
+The British Science Association has been rewarding promising early career scientists for over 30 years, many of whom are now successful science communicators.
 Previous Award Lecturers include Brian Cox, Richard Wiseman and Maggie Aderin-Pocock.
-The Award Lectures aim to promote open and informed discussion on issues involving science and actively encourage scientists to explore the social aspects of their research.
-The nominees should be active, early career researchers who are skilled in communicating their research and who are able to present their Award Lecture during the British Science Festival, 6 - 9 September 2016 at Swansea University.
-Nominate an Award Lecture Award Lecture nominations are now open.
-The deadline is Friday 4 March.
-To propose a nomination, fill out this form.
-Awards are available in seven different areas: Margaret Mead - social sciences Isambard Kingdom Brunel, supported by Siemens - engineering, technology and industry Charles Lyell - environmental sciences Charles Darwin - agricultural, biological and medical sciences Rosalind Franklin, supported by Siemens - physical sciences and mathematics Daphne Oram - digital innovation Jacob Bronowski - science and the arts The selected lecturers will receive an all expenses paid trip to the British Science Festival, a £250 honorarium and an invitation to the Festival Dinner.
-There may also be other opportunities to present the Award Lecture at other science festivals in the UK.If you submit a nomination, we will be in touch with a decision by April.
-If you have any questions in the meantime, please contact Rosie Waldron.
+The Award Lectures aim to promote open and informed discussion on issues involving science and actively encourage early career scientists to explore the social aspects of their research.
+The applicants should be active, early career researchers who are skilled at communicating their research to the wider public.
+They should be available to present their Award Lecture during the British Science Festival which will be held in Exeter from Thursday 7 – Sunday 10 September 2023, hosted by the University of Exeter.
+The selected Award Lecturers will receive a £250 honorarium, public engagement training, as well as travel to and accommodation for the duration of the Festival.
+Before applying, we strongly encourage you to read the below FAQs and get in touch with [email protected] to discuss your application.
+Awards are available in seven different areas and seek to highlight the interdisciplinarity of science, research and innovation: Social sciences Engineering, technology and industry Environmental sciences Agricultural, biological and medical sciences Physical sciences and mathematics Digital innovation Science and the arts There may also be other opportunities to present the Award Lecture at other science festivals in the UK.
+To get an idea of what it's like to be an Award Lecturer, check out this blog from one of our 2018 winners, Oli Williams, and this series of 5-minute videos from our 2021 winners.
 See the full list of Award Lectures since 1990.